 Join one of our four research centres and benefit from a department with a network of academic contacts and regular seminars and events to support you as you follow your passion.
 You can propose your own topic of research, or choose one from a range of predefined PhD projects.

-We offer a number of degree programmes:
+We offer and contribute to a number of degree programmes:

 - We have the 9th highest proportion of research designated as “world-leading” (Research Excellence Framework 2014) in the UK.

 - We're part of the White Rose Social Sciences Doctoral Training Partnership, giving you access to first-class training in research and transferable skills.

 York has a vibrant research community led by enthusiastic and experienced staff.
 Our research is based around four research centres:

 Centre for Research in Language Learning and Use (CReLLU)